den-materials/angular-resource/readme.md

 ## Independent Practice

-Refactor your Infamous Criminals app from Monday to use $resource!
+Refactor your Infamous Criminals app from Wednesday to use $resource!

 Setup: